Another great breakfast at the hotel on the morning of day 3.

 Built in 1847, the temple pays tribute to the God of Literature (Man) and the God of War (Mo).

-The temple was one of our stops during our whirlwind 12 hour stopover back in 2015 and was great to revisit it.
+The temple was one of our stops during our whirlwind 12 hour stopover back in 2015 and was great to visit again.

 And a short walk away, another of the sights we visited on our last trip, Lascar Row / Cat Street.